jessepav/lacygoill-wiki-backup/vim/compiler.md

 Without `%`, the latter would receive a simple character.

-Indeed, when  Vim parses a  `:set efm` command  to determine which  option(s) to set, and how, it removes one level of backslash (see `:h option-backslash`).
+Indeed, when  Vim parses a  `:set efm` command  to determine which  option(s) to set, and how, it removes one level of backslash (see `:help option-backslash`).
 Then, when Vim parses the `'efm'` value to determine which format(s)/item(s) are written, it removes one level of percent sign and one level of backslash.
 But if it  encounters `%\`, it doesn't remove both  characters; only the percent